safdotdev/safacoda/safacoda/pact-build-your-own-ffi-impl/step1.md

 1. `cd ~/pact-ruby-ffi`{{exec}}
 1. `ruby examples/area_calculator/area_calculator_consumer.rb`{{exec}}

+You should see the area result, switch back to tab 1, and you will see a log message from the provider stating it received the request, and calculated a result

 ## Tada

 That is it for now, take some time to click around the codebase if you want otherwise catch us over at the [Pact Foundation Slack](http://slack.pact.io/)